jc3lee/reimagined-fiesta/rawPosts/hallo.md

+---
+  tags: ["tutorial", "codenewbie", "javascript", "css", "unknown", "boss", "king", "sniper",]
+  date: "06/02/2021"
+  readTime: "5 min read"
+  cover: "/images/blog/bg-hero.jpg"
+  title: "Introduction to scroll animations with Intersection Observer"
+  slug: "hello"
-import Codepen from "../../components/blog/embed/Codepen.jsx" export const meta = {"tags":["tutorial","codenewbie","javascript","css","unknown","boss","king","sniper"],"date":"06/02/2021","readTime":"5 min read","cover":"/images/blog/bg-hero.jpg","title":"Introduction to scroll animations with Intersection Observer","slug":"hello","description":"The Intersection Observer (IO) detects when an element enters or leaves the viewport (or a parent element).
+  description: "The Intersection Observer (IO) detects when an element enters or leaves the viewport (or a parent element).
 It can be used to easily add animation on scroll without external libraries.
-IO is asynchronous and more efficient than scroll listeners 👍."}
+IO is asynchronous and more efficient than scroll listeners 👍."
+---

 # Intro